 head further out the dusty trail, the post houses are in general made of

-sticks and When I return to the car, a find a pain with
+sell food, are not really tempting.
+When I return to the car, a find a pain with

 honey, and call it lunch.
 Then I drive back to Kampong Chhnang,